magento/devdocs/src/guides/v2.3/graphql/mutations/generate-customer-token.md

 Error | Description
 --- | ---
-`Specify the "email" value.` | Specified value in the `email` attribute is empty.
+`Specify the "email" value.` | The value specified in the `email` attribute is empty.
-`Specify the "password" value.` | Specified value in the `password` attribute is empty.
+`Specify the "password" value.` | The value specified value in the `password` attribute is empty.
 `The account sign-in was incorrect or your account is disabled temporarily.
 Please wait and try again later.` | Authentication error.
-Email or password are incorrect or customer account is locked.
+The email or password is incorrect, or the customer account is locked.

 ## Related topics